-Report: Business must gauge first-order impacts – heat, rain, drought, storms, sea levels – in new global drive for climate-related financial disclosure31/05/2018 - by the Climate Centre
+Report: Business must gauge first-order impacts – heat, rain, drought, storms, sea levels – in new global drive for climate-related financial disclosure

 The European Bank for Reconstruction and Development (EBRD) is today hosting a key London conference on climate-related ‘financial disclosure’: corporate information aimed principally at investors on both the risks and the commercial opportunities of, respectively, damaging impacts of climate change and the transition to a low-carbon economy.

 The conference, where the IFRC is represented by Climate Centre Director Maarten van Aalst, is being jointly organized with the recently founded Global Centre of Excellence on Climate Adaptation.

 It builds on expert recommendations from the Task Force on Climate-Related Financial Disclosures (TCFD) that were released at last year’s G20 summit as a response to “growing concern of investors and business leaders over the physical impacts of climate change on the economy and financial markets,” an EBRD release said last week.

 A report issued this morning to coincide with the conference – Advancing TCFD Guidance on Physical Climate Risks and Opportunities – says the two organizations are launching an initiative to establish “concrete guidance on what the appropriate metrics would be” for assessing these risks and opportunities.

 This is based on nearly 20 recommendations, detailed in the report, that were the fruit of discussions by three specialist working groups covering risk, resilience and intelligence, all centred on the climate theme.

 The report’s first recommendation is that companies should consider “first-order impacts” like heat stress, extreme rainfall, drought, cyclones, sea-level rise and wildfires, as well as specific additional climate hazards relevant to their industries, such as ocean acidification for fisheries.